Students learning in green buildings have higher levels of environmental knowledge and behavior

 For her study, Laura Cole, an assistant professor of architectural studies in the MU College of Human Environmental Sciences, examined five middle schools from across the country.
 The schools were housed in buildings ranging from older, energy inefficient designs to new buildings architecturally designed as “teaching green” buildings.

 “These ‘teaching green’ buildings are specifically designed as a kind of museum for environmentally friendly building designs,” Cole said.
-“The idea is that by being exposed to this innovative design every day at school, along with a sustainable school culture fostered by eductors, students will inherently learn and appreciate the importance of green buildings.
-This study found this idea to be true in that the students from the ‘teaching green’ schools had much higher levels of knowledge about environmentally friendly practices than students who attended school in more inefficient buildings.
-These students also had much higher levels of environmentally friendly behaviors while at school, such as recycling and turning off lights.”
+“The idea is that by being exposed to this innovative design every day at school.
+That’s along with a sustainable school culture fostered by educators.
+So then students will inherently learn and appreciate the importance of green buildings.
+This study found this idea to be true.
+Especially in that the students from the ‘teaching green’ schools.
+Because they had much higher levels of knowledge about environmentally friendly practices.
+Moreover than students who attended school in more inefficient buildings.
+These students also had much higher levels of environmentally friendly behaviors while at school.
+That’s such as recycling and turning off lights.”

 “Teaching green” schools include a variety of design features to immerse students in an environmentally friendly atmosphere.
 These features can include open-air hallways, which greatly reduce heating and cooling costs; exposed beams and girders where students can see the materials required to erect such large structures; dedicated waste and recycling spaces that are easily accessible; and the use of recycled and repurposed construction materials.
 Cole says even if schools cannot afford to build expensive new “teaching green” buildings, other options are available to help teach their students by creating smaller interventions in the building or school yard.